FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 <img style="background-color:#ffff; text-align:center;" width="900" src="https://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/studio-vpc-private.png" />

 [The notebook instance has a variety of networking configurations available to it.](https://aws.amazon.com/it/blogs/machine-learning/understanding-amazon-sagemaker-notebook-instance-networking-configurations-and-advanced-routing-options/)

+> **IMP:** Only files and data saved within the /home/ec2-user/SageMaker folder persist between notebook instance sessions.
+Files and data that are saved outside this directory are overwritten when the notebook instance stops and restarts.

 ### [Gateway Endpoints for Amazon S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html#vpc-endpoints-s3-bucket-policies)
 You can access Amazon S3 from your VPC using gateway VPC endpoints.
 After you create the gateway endpoint, you can add it as a target in your route table for traffic destined from your VPC to Amazon S3.